Jehops/swm-freebsd-battery-modeline/README.md

     (setf *screen-mode-line-format* "^[^8*Battery: ^] %b")
 ```

-Q: So, why use a separate script.
+Q: So, why use a separate script?
 Couldn't all the code be contained within the
-module.
+module?

 A: Yes, it could.
 I tried doing that with and without threads.
 I found StumpWM
 became less responsive in both cases.
 Don't you prefer a snappy StumpWM?

-Q: Will this only run on FreeBSD.
+Q: Will this only run on FreeBSD?

 A: By default, yes, but it should be quite simple to modify ml_bat.sh to get it
 working on your OS.